-The Multimedia Support Center Lab features 18 high-end computers equipped with the latest multimedia software including Adobe Creative Suite CC, Maya, Corel, Toon Boom, and Unity.
+The Multimedia Support Center Lab features 18 high-end computers equipped with the latest multimedia software including Adobe Creative Suite CC 2017, Maya, AutoCAD, Anaconda, Toon Boom, Unity, and Wings 3D.

 The space also houses multiple scanners, Korg Synth Keyboards, and access to Wacom tablets and headphones.
 Staff are on hand to help with questions and to provide advice and technical support.

 Monday - Thursday